patriciogonzalezvivo/lygia/README.md

 ```

-* **Self documentation** each file contain a structured comment (in YAML) at the top of the file.
-This one contain the name of the original author, description, use and `#define` options
+* **Self documented**.
+Each file contains a structured comment (in YAML) at the top of the file.
+This one contains the name of the original author, description, use and `#define` options

 ```glsl